-- Students have the 1st MARKING PERIOD to determine the appropriateness of level placement.
-Course level changes are permitted through the 3rd school day following the posting of grades at the close of the first (1st) marking period.
-After the completion of the 1st Marking Period, students who have not opted for a level change or who have not been reassigned, will remain in their current course level placement for the duration of the school year.
-Mid-year level changes will not be permitted. - Prior to the end of the 1st marking period, students whose projected grade is a "C+" or lower, shall be counseled by the department supervisor, the teacher, and/or the school counselor, and the parent and student will make a decision regarding placement.
-If a student is reassigned to another full year course, the student will begin the course with the letter grade associated with the weighted grade of the higher level course.
-The student will receive grades for the second, third, and fourth marking periods from the receiving teacher.
-The transcript will reflect the name of the course the student was enrolled in at the conclusion of the year. - Students who earn a grade of "D+" or lower in an AP or Honors course for the 1st Marking Period shall be counseled by the department supervisor, the teacher, and/or the school counselor, and the parent and student will make a decision regarding continued placement which can include moving into a course that can be a minimum of one academic level lower (e.g., AP to Honors, Honors to Academic).
+- \\Students have until the 1st MARKING PERIOD PROGRESS REPORTS are posted to determine the appropriateness of level placement.
+Course level changes are permitted through the following five (5) school days after the posting of Progress Reports.
+After this period, students who have not opted for a level change or who have not been reassigned, will remain in their current course level placement for the duration of the school year.
+Level changes will not be permitted after this period. - Students who earn a grade of "D+" or lower in an AP or Honors course for the 1st Marking Period shall be counseled by the department supervisor, the teacher, and/or the school counselor, and the parent and student will make a decision regarding continued placement which can include moving into a course that can be a minimum of one academic level lower (e.g., AP to Honors, Honors to Academic).
 The grade from the AP/Honors level course will move with the student to the new course with the weighted grade of the higher level course.
 The student will receive grades for the second, third, and fourth marking periods from the receiving teacher.
 The transcript will reflect the name of the course the student was enrolled in at the conclusion of the year. - Continued eligibility for the next school year in an AP/Honors level course is contingent upon the receipt of a final grade (transcript grade) of "B-" or higher in the corresponding subject area.
 Students earning a final grade of "C+" or lower will be ineligible to continue in that subject area.
 Students reserve the right to submit an Appeal Form at the conclusion of the school year to petition for continued enrollment.
 Approval of the appeal is contingent on the extenuating circumstances presented.
-Appeal Forms must be submitted by July 11, 2022.
+Appeal Forms must be submitted by July 10, 2023.
 Appeals will not be accepted after this date.